December 23, 2020 /

 • Passport or foreign identity card for EU citizens

 • nulla osta.
-The so-called Nulla Osta is a “no impediment certificate” that certifies that there are no impediments according to the country of origin’s laws.
+The so-called Nulla Osta is a “no impediment certificate” that certifies no impediments according to the country of origin’s laws.

 Nulla Osta must indicate the following data: name, surname, date, and place of birth, paternity and maternity, citizenship, legal residence, and free status (specifying whether the person is single, divorced, widowed, indicating the date of divorce or widowhood).